 High in Gluten

-Semolina flour is made by grounding the endosperm of durum wheat.
+Semolina flour is made by grinding the endosperm of durum wheat.
 It’s considered a high-gluten product.

 Since couscous is made from semolina flour, it contains gluten.
-This makes it off limits for those with a gluten intolerance or allergy.
+This makes it off limits for those with a gluten allergy or intolerance.

-Though only about 1% of the population has a gluten allergy known as celiac disease, it’s thought that 0.5–13% of people may have non-celiac gluten sensitivity.
-Therefore, consuming couscous could be harmful to these individuals (34, 35, 36).
+Though only about 1% of the population has a gluten intolerance known as celiac disease, it’s thought that 0.5–13% of people may have non-celiac gluten sensitivity.
+Therefore, consuming couscous could be harmful to these individuals (

-Though couscous contains some blood-sugar-lowering protein and fiber, it’s fairly high in carbs, with 36 grams per cup.
+Though couscous contains limited amounts of blood-sugar-lowering protein, it’s fairly high in carbs, with 36 grams per cup (157 grams) (1).

-Those with blood sugar issues or diabetes should be cautious when consuming moderate to high-carb foods.
-These foods may cause a spike in blood sugar levels, which can have a variety of negative health effects (37).
+Those with blood sugar issues or diabetes should be cautious when consuming moderate- to high-carb foods.
+These foods may cause a spike in blood sugar, which can have a variety of negative health effects (

 Lower in Essential Nutrients

-While couscous contains fiber, potassium and some other nutrients, it’s not considered a good source of them.
+While couscous contains some fiber, potassium and other nutrients, it’s not considered a good source.

-While couscous provides a small amount of potassium, fruits and plant-based foods, such as avocados, bananas or potatoes, are better sources of potassium.
+While couscous provides a small amount of potassium, fruits and plant-based foods, such as avocado, bananas or potatoes, are far better sources of potassium.

-Summary Couscous is high in carbs and may not be the best choice for individuals with blood sugar issues or a gluten allergy or sensitivity.
+Couscous is high in carbs and may not be the best choice for individuals with blood sugar issues, celiac disease or non-celiac gluten sensitivity.
 It also contains fewer essential nutrients than other foods.

-Rich in selenium, couscous can help boost your immune system and reduce your risk of some diseases and health conditions.
+Rich in selenium, couscous can help boost your immune system and reduce your risk of some diseases like cancer.

 It contains gluten, making it off limits for some.
-It also contains fewer nutrients than similar whole grains.
+It also packs fewer nutrients than similar whole grains.

-If you are looking for an antioxidant-rich carb and don’t mind eating gluten, consider spooning couscous onto your plate.
+If you’re looking for an easy-to-prepare grain product and don’t mind eating gluten, consider spooning couscous onto your plate.